Abraham-newbie/Predicting_Crime_From_Space/README.md

 This project focuses on the addition of brightness values derived from Nighttime Satellite Image Collection in predicting the number of crime occurrences that are more bound to happen during the night, and see whether the lights hold a predictive power over crime occurrence and if the effect can be replicated when taking into account controls for economic conditions.

-We also extend the project by using Call for Service data provided by the Portland police bureau for geospatial prediction.<br>
+We also extend the project by using Call for Service data provided by the Portland police bureau for geospatial prediction and forecasting.<br>